toddledev/documentation/docs/05-the-editor/01-overview/index.md

 ## Right panel
 The right panel displays different content based on your selection:
-- [Data panel](/the-editor/data-panel): Shown by default when no element is selected
+- [Data panel](/the-editor/data-panel): Displayed by default when no element is selected
 - [Element panel](/the-editor/element-panel): Appears when an element is selected, with tabs for styling, attributes and events